 Renée Crown University Honors Program

-With challenge comes reward—that’s the philosophy of the Renée Crown University Honors Program.
-Members maximize their education and distinguish themselves academically and professionally.
+With challenge comes reward.
+Members of the Renée Crown University Honors Program maximize their education and distinguish themselves academically and professionally.

 Whether it’s a study clinic or getting help with an upcoming assignment, there are plenty of resources available at Syracuse University to help you succeed not only in the classroom, but all around campus.